usnistgov/TGRS-Plasticizer-Library/README.md

 The file: `SampleDetails.csv` includes sample names, calibration parameters, laser power level, sub acquisition count, SNR, and SBR, as well as the International Union of Pure and Applied Chemistry (IUPAC) name, Chemical Abstracts Service (CAS) number, SMILES, and International Chemical Identifier (InChI) key for compounds where it was available.

 Data:
+The Full unporcessed and processed data can be accessed at https://datapub.nist.gov/od/id/mds2-3837 and be cited as: https://doi.org/10.18434/mds2-3837

-1. Unprocessed Time-Gate Raman Data (`SampleName_3D_Raw.csv`)
-	These files have 15 header lines which includes details for calibration.
+1. Unprocessed Time-Gate Raman Data (`[Sample Name]_3D_Raw.csv`) These files have 15 header lines which includes details for calibration.
 Delineation is by semicolon (;).
 Line 16 is the time axis in unit nanoseconds.
 The first data column is the wavenumber axis in units $\textsf{cm}^{-1}$.
 The data consists of a (1429,100) matrix of intensity values.

-2. Processed Time-Gate Raman Data (`SampleName_Proc.csv`)
-	These files have 4 header lines including sample name and gating information.
+2. Processed Time-Gate Raman Data (`[Sample Name]_Proc.csv`) These files have 4 header lines including sample name and gating information.
 Delineation is by semicolon (;).
 The data is presented in 2-column format where column 1 is the wavenumber axis with units $\textsf{cm}^{-1}$ and column 2 is calibrated, normalized intensity (A.U.).
 The data consists of a (1429,2) array.

 ### References:

 Eilers, P.H.C., Boelens, H.F.M., (2005).
 Baseline Correction with Asymmetric Least Squares Smoothing.
-Leiden University Medical Centre report, 1(1), 5.
+Leiden University Medical Centre report, 1(1), 5. (accessible via Amazon Web Services as of July 24, 2025 at: https://prod-dcd-datasets-public-files-eu-west-1.s3.eu-west-1.amazonaws.com/dd7c1919-302c-4ba0-8f88-8aa61e86bb9d)

 McCreery, R.L., (2000).
 Calibration and Validation, in: McCreery, R.L., Raman Spectroscopy for Chemical Analysis.
-John Wiley & Sons, Inc.
+John Wiley & Sons, Inc. ISBN 0-471-25287-5

 McCreery, R.L., (2000).
 Signal-To-Noise in Raman Spectroscopy, in: McCreery, R.L., Raman Spectroscopy for Chemical Analysis.
-John Wiley & Sons, Inc.
+John Wiley & Sons, Inc. ISBN 0-471-25287-5

 ##### NIST Disclaimer<sup>‡ </sup>: